Any Ol' Sunday

 "Any Ol' Sunday" is a song written by Alfred McCrary and Linda McCrary of the family group, The McCrarys and released on their 1980 Capitol Records album, Just for You.
 A cover version by Chaka Khan was released as a single the following year as "Any Old Sunday" on the Warner Brothers album, What Cha' Gonna Do for Me.
 Chaka Khan's version was a hit on Billboard's R&B chart.

 Legacy

-After three decades since its initial release, the song continues to be popular.
+More than three decades after its initial release, the song continues to be popular.
 Chaka Khan's version has been re-issued in various compilations.
 This includes the 2005 Warner Brothers Special Projects release, Natural High 4.